 Don Bosco was a great organiser of charities, and in imitation of him, the pioneer Salesians in India organised works of charity and humanitarian services on behalf of poor and marginalised people.
-These took a variety of forms, such as, running orphanages and old age homes,41 visit to the sick in villages, instruction in hygiene, care of the sick in dispensaries and hospitals, which the missionaries saw as the 'fifth gospel',42 care of lepers,43
+These took a variety of forms, such as, running orphanages and old age homes28, visit to the sick in villages, instruction in hygiene, care of the sick in dispensaries and hospitals, which the missionaries saw as the "fifth gospel", care of lepers, refugees and immigrants, those affected by flood, fire, famine, naria per la S.C. de Propaganda Fide, 15 august 1927, p.
+77.